The Ins and Outs of Average Customer Lifetime Value: What You Need to Know

 • Pre-purchase: Welcome your new subscriber with an email series customized to their interests, based on gender and products of interest.
 This series will drip content that shares your brand story and what you have to offer.

 In these flows, your message should not be constantly pushing sales.
-We actually recommend a ratio of 2:1, meaning 2 emails that provide valuable information for every 1 email that sells.
+We recommend a ratio of 2:1, meaning two emails that provide valuable information for every one email that sells.

 • NOT Mailchimp: This is often the go-to for email campaigns because it’s cheap and easy to get started.
 However, it fails miserably for ecommerce and for sending automated sequences.

-• Klaviyo: Our top recommendation for creating scalable email campaigns and sequences that deliver value and create real revenue.
-Once integrated with your ecommerce store, all of your store data flows into the platform.
+• Klaviyo: This is our top recommendation for creating scalable email campaigns and sequences that deliver value and create real revenue.
+Once integrated with your ecommerce store, all your store data flows into the platform.
 As a result, you can create highly targeted segments and run intelligent campaigns.

-• Drip (and others): Similar to Klaviyo in the data they use.
-However, the platform is not as mature, robust, or effective as Klaviyo.
+• Drip (and others): This is similar to Klaviyo in the data they use, but the platform isn’t as mature, robust, or effective as Klaviyo.

 3. Shipping